-Employees can obtain assistance concerning dating violence, domestic violence, sexual assault and stalking by contacting the Employee Assistance Program.
-The University has engaged the services of Corporate Counseling Associates, Inc. (CCA), a new Employee Assistance Program (EAP) vendor.
+Employees can obtain assistance concerning dating violence, domestic violence, sexual assault, and stalking by contacting the Employee Assistance Program.
+The University has engaged the services of Corporate Counseling Associates, Inc. (CCA) to be the Employee Assistance Program (EAP) vendor.
 CCA is charged with providing exceptional wellness services to the St. John's employee community.